Proparacaine (Into the eye)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breast feeding.
-Tell your doctor if you are allergic to any preservatives.
+- Tell your doctor if you are pregnant or breastfeeding, or if you are allergic to any preservatives.

 Possible Side Effects While Using This Medicine: